 Myth 2: Bacteria = bad, therefore dead bacteria = good.

-Sure, if you’re a surgeon, you want to wipe out as many potentially harmful microbes as possible – you work around sick people and open wounds all day.
+Sure, if you’re a surgeon, you want to wipe out as many potentially harmful microbes as possible – you work around sick people all day.
 In general, however, washing with your average bar of soap and water is enough to protect your health and well-being, even if it doesn’t wipe out every microbe it comes in contact with.
 In fact, there’s growing support for the idea that overusing aggressive antibacterial soaps throws your immune system out of whack.
 It’s thought that oversanitising could even be linked to autoimmune conditions such as eczema, asthma, and possibly more.

 Myth 3: Soap bars are drying or damaging to the skin